civol/HDLRuby/README.md

 __Warning__:

  - This is still preliminary work which may change before we release a stable version.
- - It is highly recommended to have both basic knowledge of the Ruby language and hardware description languages before using HDLRuby.
+ - It is highly recommended to have both basic knowledges of the Ruby language and hardware description languages before using HDLRuby.

 # Compiling HDLRuby descriptions